AnaZonia/moon_notes/2 Research/Cole 2024 - Forest restoration in practice across Latin America.md

+---
+title:
+author:
+year:
+tags:
+summary: Forests lost more biomass due to mortality but did not gain much due to growth.
+---
 >[!summary] Restoration initiatives are diverse but need to be more efficient
 >Funding periods and amounts need to be better distributed to project needs, extent, time length, and goals.